 You also need to submit a one minute video clip as an elevated pitch about your application.
 The video clip does not have to be of professional quality (a hand held device recorded video is acceptable) but the audio needs to be clear and without any interference.
 Please make the video in a quiet place free from any excessive background noise.

 Your application will also need a statement from your research supervisor.

-Deadline for Applications is Friday 5th April 2020
+Deadline for Applications will be in April 2021

-A celebration event will be held on Provisional Dates Monday 8th June or Tuesday 9th June 2020 5.30pm - 7.30pm for the winners of the awards.
+A celebration event will be held in June 2021 for the winners of the awards.